Aberdeen part company with manager Glass

 "But I feel like you see the fight in the team at times.
 I think we have enough."

-Coaches Allan Russell and Henry Apaloo leave with Glass, with a club statement saying "the process to appoint a new manager will commence immediately".
+Coaches Allan Russell and Henry Apaloo leave with Glass, with a short club statement saying "the process to appoint a new manager will commence immediately".